hemanta212/blogger-cli/docs/customizing.md

 blogger config -b <blogname> templates_dir /path/to/dir
 ```

-> Every templates except layout.html are small building blocks(snippets) and layout.html is the collector that arrange these snippets.
+> Every template except layout.html are small building blocks(snippets) and layout.html is the collector that arrange these snippets.

 ## Adding new snippets / templates
 To add a new snippet, just create any files with .html extension in the templates folder.
 Then update the 'layout.html' file.